rubenarslan/formr.org/INSTALLATION.md

 # Setup instructions for formr

 formr can run on Linux, Mac OS and Windows.
-However, we only have experience with and therefore recommend a Linux environment.
+However, we only have experience with Linux and therefore recommend a Linux environment.
 The installation instructions detailed below are for a Debian 9 Environment but can be modified accordingly for other platforms.

 ## Virtual Machines